thfanfabman/CW2024/README.md

 + movement bounds & image height adjusted to match new image size
 + Added variable to track when user last fired a projectile
 + Added firing cooldown of 0.2 seconds
-+ Gave player 0.2 of invincibility after taking damage
++ Gave player 0.15 of invincibility after taking damage
++ UserPlane glows to indicate invincibility

 **UserProjectile**
 + adjusted image height to match new image size

 **Resources**
 + cropped images to remove transparent bounds so that the projectiles would hit within a more reasonable range
++ added new enemy and background

+**Removed due to lack of usage**
++ shield.png
++ ShieldImage.java